Sven-I-Am/typescript-solid/README.md

   - From the start of a project always keep in mind what roles you want your interface to have.
   - Keeping the number of roles down to a minimum, guarantees better scalability and maintainability
     - I keep thinking of Tailwind CSS and it's utility based classes.
 Creating interfaces with just one role each makes sense to me.
 We can always just implement multiple interfaces when the situation calls for it
+- **D = Dependency Inversion Principle (DIP)**
+  - It felt like this principle is an almost natural consequence of implementing the previous principles
+  - By adding an interface that both the upper level and lower level depends on instead of having those depend on each other adds a sort of buffer between the classes

 ## 7. To Do